 Range is almost as important of a metric as speed, making up 20% of the overall score.
 We tested how far each board went on flat ground in an economical riding profile, as well as how long it took to charge the battery.

 The Evolve scored a 7 out of 10 in this metric, just narrowly getting edged out of the top spot by the Metroboard Slim Stealth.
 This board traveled about 18.2 miles over 85 minutes in "Eco" mode before it kicked the bucket, maintaining about 13 mph the entire time.
 This board did take a relatively long time to charge, clocking in at around 220 minutes with the standard charger.
 There is also an 80 minute, fast charger that can be purchased.

 Drag racing, or cruising around, the Evolve does it all well.

 The ride metric for each board was based on how comfortable it was, how it handled life's rougher roads and unexpected cracks, and the certain je ne sais quoi that (hopefully!) drew us to each board.
-The Evolve did well, receiving the top score of 7 out of 10, as you can see in the chart below.
+The Evolve did well, receiving the top score of 7 out of 10.

 This board was exceptionally comfortable to ride, having a large deck, and was the most comfortable board of the bunch in the opinion of our veteran electric skateboard testers.
 This board handled rougher roads and cracks well.